-CHAPTER 1 INTRODUCTION

-1.1 TRENDS AND EVOLUTION OF FOREST MITIGATION MECHANISMS IN AFRICA
+CHAPTER 1 INTRODUCTION 1.1 TRENDS AND EVOLUTION OF FOREST MITIGATION MECHANISMS IN AFRICA

 Recent efforts to mitigate climate change have led to the increasing importance of the role of forestry and other land uses in sequestering carbon dioxide from the atmosphere.
 The prospects of using forestry projects in the mitigation of global climate change have, therefore, received considerable attention (Unruh, 2008).
 For Africa, the sequestration of carbon dioxide by the forest does not only serve the purpose of mitigating global warming but as well represents a window of opportunity for the funding of sustainable development initiatives through financial inflows (Jindal et al., 2008).
 The Kyoto protocol introduced three market mechanisms: clean development mechanism (CDM), joint implementation (JI) and emission trading (ET).
 CDM and JI represent two project-based mechanisms that feed the carbon market.
-While CDM involves implementation of emission reduction or removal projects in developing countries by industrialized countries, JI enables developed countries to implement emission reduction or removal projects in other developed countries (UNFCCC, 2014).
+While CDM involves implementation of emission reduction or removal projects in developed countries by industrialized countries, JI enables developed countries (UNFCCC, 2014).